Bycelium/PyFlow/README.md

 [![Licence - GPLv3](https://img.shields.io/github/license/MathisFederico/Crafting?style=plastic)](https://www.gnu.org/licenses/)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md)

-OpenCodeBlocks is an open-source tool for modular visual programing in python !
+PyFlow is an open-source tool for modular visual programing in python !

 Although for now the tool is in Beta and features are coming in bit by bit, stay tuned for the first release soon !